Home

 Instructions on how to make Healthy Korean Tofu Stew (Soondubu Jjigae)

-3. Stir in gochujang, soy sauce, sesame oil, kelp powder (if using), and Korean red pepper flakes, cooking for about 1 minute until fragrant.
+Stir in gochugaru, gochujang, soy sauce, and sesame oil.
+Cook for 1 minute until fragrant.

-4. Pour in the vegetable stock and bring to a simmer.
+Pour in the broth and bring to a boil.
+Reduce heat and simmer for 5 minutes.

-9. If desired, crack an egg into the stew and cover the pot, allowing it to poach in the hot liquid for 2-3 minutes.
+If using an egg, crack it into the stew and let it poach for 1-2 minutes.

 Frequently Asked Questions